Welcome to EPA's Hudson River Dredging Data Website

 This site provides access to performance standard monitoring data that is being generated as part of Phase 2 dredging and sediment processing facility operations.
 For more information about the Hudson River PCBs Superfund Site go to: www.epa.gov/hudson.

 Phase 2 Year 3 dredging began on April 29, 2013 and ended in November 2013.
 Backfilling continued into December 2013.
 Approximately 628,000 cubic yards of PCB-contaminated sediment was removed during the 2013 dredging season.
 Since the dredging project began in 2009, more than 1.9 million cubic yards of PCB-contaminated sediment have been removed from the Hudson River.
-Phase 2 dredging operations will resume in spring 2014.
+Phase 2 Year 4 (2014) dredging began on May 7, 2014.